-- 1. Log in to the computer where Oracle Database is installed. - On UNIX platforms, log in as the Oracle software owner user (oracle) and set the DISPLAY environment variable. - On Windows platforms, log in as an Administrator or as a member of the Administrators group to the computer on which you want to install Oracle components.
-If you are installing on a Primary Domain Controller (PDC) or a Backup Domain Controller (BDC), log on as a member of the Domain Administrators group. - 2.
-Verify that the Oracle Database that you plan to use is accessible as described in "Accessing the Installation Software". - 3.
-Navigate to the directory where you downloaded the installation files. - 4.
-Use the unzip utility to extract the contents of the zip file. - 5.
-Run the following command to start Oracle Universal Installer:
+1. Log in to the computer where Oracle Database is installed.

+On UNIX platforms, log in as the Oracle software owner user (oracle) and set the DISPLAY environment variable.

+On Windows platforms, log in as an Administrator or as a member of the Administrators group to the computer on which you want to install Oracle components.
+If you are installing on a Primary Domain Controller (PDC) or a Backup Domain Controller (BDC), log on as a member of the Domain Administrators group.
-On UNIX platforms:

-\$ ./runInstaller
+2. Verify that the Oracle Database that you plan to use is accessible.

+Refer to "Accessing the Installation Software" for details.

+- 3. Navigate to the directory where you downloaded the installation files. - 4.
+Extract the contents of the zip file. - Run the following command to start Oracle Universal Installer: On UNIX platforms:

+\$./runInstaller